 The SPDC has partnered with the Virginia Center for Housing Research at Virginia Tech and Housing Forward Virginia to collect and analyze data, identify needs and opportunities, and develop strategies for local and regional implementation.
 While planning efforts for this initiative are still underway, it is of paramount importance that recommendations from the plan are implemented at the appropriate levels of government throughout the region.

-• Upon its completion, begin implementing recommendations and strategies identified in the SPDC Regional Housing Market Analysis.
+• Upon completion, implement recommendations from the SPDC Regional Housing Market Analysis.

 26. INCREASE ACCESS TO MORE HOUSING OPTIONS IN MORE ZONING DISTRICTS.